Australian Tri-Series: History

 After the 2007–08 season, the tri-series format was abandoned as a regular fixture.
 For three seasons (2008–09 until 2010–11), Australia still played ODIs against two touring teams, but these were staged as separate ODI series against a single opponent.
-The Commonwealth Bank of Australia was still the naming rights sponsor of ODI cricket in Australia during these summers, so all series were still known as the Commonwealth Bank Series during this time.
+The Commonwealth Bank was still the naming rights sponsor of ODI cricket in Australia during these summers, so all series were still known as the Commonwealth Bank Series during this time.

 The tri-series format returned in the 2011–12 season, but did not herald a permanent return to the format.
 A shortened tri-series of only seven matches (six round-robin matches and a final) was played in the 2014–15 season in the lead-up to the 2015 World Cup in Australia.

 Results

 Played mostly during a strong era for Australian cricket, Australia won twenty of the thirty-one tri-series played up to 2014–15.
 Australia failed to reach the finals on only three occasions.
 West Indies, who featured in the series frequently during the 1980s, was the next most successful team, winning six tournaments.
 Other international teams to win the tri-series were England (twice), India, Pakistan and South Africa (once each).